Hatch House 2025, Artist Interview, Ballet Gala Katy Hancock Hatch House 2025, Artist Interview, Ballet Gala Katy Hancock

 Dicky Buckle Fund, Choreography, Iconique 2025 Katy Hancock Dicky Buckle Fund, Choreography, Iconique 2025 Katy Hancock

-Interview with Courtney Celeste Spears
+Interview with Courtney Celeste Fox

-Ahead of the premiere of her exciting, new choreographic work and performance at Iconique, Bahamas, 2025, we interviewed Emmy nominee, Courtney Celeste Spears.
+Ahead of the premiere of her exciting, new choreographic work and performance at Iconique, Bahamas, 2025, we interviewed Emmy nominee, Courtney Celeste Fox.
 From performing for two sitting US Presidents to what inspires her, this interview is a must read.

-Courtney Celeste Spears, of Bahamian descent, is a professional dancer and dance educator with the world renowned Alvin Ailey American Dance Theatre and has performed in over 15 countries including France, Germany, Spain, Italy, Greece, Switzerland, and The Netherlands.
+Courtney Celeste Fox, of Bahamian descent, is a professional dancer and dance educator with the world renowned Alvin Ailey American Dance Theatre and has performed in over 15 countries including France, Germany, Spain, Italy, Greece, Switzerland, and The Netherlands.

 Courtney has performed for two sitting US presidents, for President Barack Obama at the G7 summit in Germany in 2015 and for President Joe Biden & First Lady Dr. Jill Biden at the 2023 Governors Association at The White House.